 This is the official website to the Children's Internet Protection Act.
 The website helps you to also understand the connection between the act and receiving e-rate funds for technology purchases.

-This wiki provides an overview of the significance of COPPA, CIPA, and FERPA for parents, students, and teachers.
-The videos and infographics put the regulations in simple language and easy to follow steps to ensure that you are in compliance in your classroom and school.
+This article provides an overview of the significance of COPPA, CIPA, and FERPA for parents, students, and teachers. https://www.spps.org/cms/lib/M...